A geometric Elliott invariant and noncommutative rigidity of mapping tori: Main results and applications

-\begin{prop} Suppose the tangential Chern character $\Chern_\tau$ is rationally surjective.
+associated to the tangential Chern character is surjective.
 Then the $K$-theory group $K_0(A)$ separates traces. \end{prop} \begin{proof} Let $\tau_\mu,\tau_\eta$ be two distinct traces not distinguished by $K_0(A)$.
-With notation as in diagram \eqref{eq main diag} in the proof of Theorem \ref{thm:trposcon}, the rational map $(m\circ t^{-1} \circ \Chern_\tau)\otimes \,\mathrm{id}_\R$ is surjective by hypothesis.
-Hence the index theorem implies that $C_\mu=C_\eta$ as elements of $H^\tau_d(Y,\R)$.
+With notation as in diagram \eqref{eq main diag} in the proof of Theorem \ref{thm:trposcon}, the map $(m\circ t^{-1} \circ \Chern_\tau)\otimes \,\mathrm{id}_\R$ is surjective by hypothesis.
+Hence the index theorem (i.e., the commutativity of both sides of diagram \eqref{eq main diag}) implies that $C_\mu=C_\eta$ as elements of $H^\tau_d(Y,\R)$.
 Now Theorem \ref{thm:riesz} implies that $\mu=\eta$, which is a contradiction. \end{proof}

 Let us make two remarks on the hypothesis in Proposition \ref{prop K thy sep traces}.
-The first is that in order to obtain the conclusion, we only need $\Chern_\tau$ to be a rational surjection onto top-degree cohomology.
-Second, since the \emph{ordinary} Chern character $\Chern$ is rationally an isomorphism, it follows from the discussion in Section \ref{subsec:steptwo} that the hypothesis is equivalent to surjectivity of the map $r_*\colon H^d(Y,\R)\to H_\tau^d(Y,\R)$ discussed there.
+The first is that in order to obtain the conclusion, we only need the map in \eqref{eq:rchcar} to be a surjection onto top-degree cohomology.
+Second, since the \emph{ordinary} Chern character $\Chern$ is an isomorphism after tensorization by $\R$, it follows from the discussion in Section \ref{subsec:steptwo} that the hypothesis is equivalent to surjectivity of the map $r_*\colon H^d(Y,\R)\to H_\tau^d(Y,\R)$ discussed there.

+\begin{rema} When $X$ is a Cantor set, the map $r_*\colon H^d(Y,\R)\to H_\tau^d(Y,\R)$ is identified with the map between coinvariants $C^\infty(X,\R)_\alpha \to C(X,\R)_\alpha$ whose image is dense (see \cite[Corollary 4.2]{ros:gaplab}; here ``smooth'' is understood as locally constant).
+If in addition there is a unique $\alpha$-invariant probability measure on $X$ (the uniquely ergodic case), then $r_*$ is a surjection (see \cite[Remark 5.4]{ros:gaplab}). \end{rema}

 \begin{theo} $C^*$-algebras of the form $A=C(X)\rtimes \Z^d$ are classified by the ordered $K$-theory invariant